-Annual inflation rate in United Arab Emirates decreased to 3.1 percent in September of 2018 from 3.9 percent in the previous month.
-It was the lowest inflation rate since December of 2017.
-Main upward pressures came from higher prices of food & beverages (3.2 percent) and transport (12.9 percent), mainly due to gasoline prices.
-Additionally, prices rose for education (4.3 percent); miscellaneous goods & services (1.4 percent); furniture & household goods (6.1 percent); communication (3.7 percent); restaurant & hotels (7.8 percent); recreation & culture (12.4 percent); textiles, clothing & footwear (21.8 percent) and tobacco (86.8 percent).
-On the other hand, cost fell 4.4 percent for housing & utilities, compared to a 3.6 percent drop in August.
-On a monthly basis, consumer prices went down 0.6 percent, after a 0.1 percent gain in August.
-Inflation Rate in the United Arab Emirates averaged 2.26 percent from 1990 until 2018, reaching an all time high of 12.30 percent in December of 2008 and a record low of -0.40 percent in October of 2009.
+Annual inflation rate in United Arab Emirates eased to 1.3 percent in November of 2018 from 1.6 percent in the previous month.
+It was the lowest inflation rate since November 2017, as prices slowed for food & beverages (1.8 percent from 2.1 percent in October); transport (8.8 percent from 9.3 percent); miscellaneous goods & services (1.6 percent from 1.7 percent); furniture & household goods (3.5 percent from 5.8 percent) and recreation & culture (8.3 percent from 10.8 percent).
+In addition, cost fell faster for housing & utilities (-5.3 percent from -5.2 percent).
+On the other hand, prices advanced faster for education (2.5 percent from 2.4 percent); restaurant & hotels (6.9 percent from 6.1 percent) and textiles, clothing & footwear (18.4 percent from 16.8 percent) while inflation was steady for communication (3.5 percent, the same as in October) and tobacco (8.3 percent).
+On a monthly basis, consumer prices went down 0.3 percent, following a 0.5 percent drop in October.
+Inflation Rate in the United Arab Emirates averaged 2.24 percent from 1990 until 2018, reaching an all time high of 12.30 percent in December of 2008 and a record low of -0.40 percent in October of 2009.